-However, before you go with a leather conditioner for your shoe, read carefully using instructions that are written on the bottle.
-Besides, you can ask their shoe care unit also to get using lessons.
+However, before you go with a leather conditioner for your shoe, read carefully using the instructions that are written on the bottle.
+Besides, you can ask their shoe care unit also to get use lessons.

 Let your leather boots sit for 15-25 minutes to get fully dry after applying the conditioner.
 Then again, wipe it with a clean, soft cloth, followed by the final polish for total shine.

 Frequently Asked Questions

 Is It Good To Dry Leather Shoes In The Dryer?